2022 Colonial Beach Fireworks Schedule:

 If you know anyone who lives in the Potomac Renaissance Condo buildings on the waterfront, perhaps you can get an invite to watch from their balconies.

 Hope to see you in town for one or both shows!
-Since there were no Colonial Beach Fireworks in 2020 thanks to you-know-what, let's hope 2021 is a different story!
+There were no Colonial Beach Fireworks in 2020 thanks to you-know-what, 2021 and going forward is a different story!